Everything You Need To Know about Stella Cherry Trees

 Harvesting

-Stella cherry trees are self-fertile, so you only need to plant one tree to reap an abundance of cherries.
+Stella cherry trees are self-fertile, so you only need to plant one tree.
+However, planting another cherry tree nearby for cross-pollination will increase the yield.
 Some nurseries sell Stella cherry trees that fruit as early as the first year, while others may take up to seven years to fruit.
 The cherries will be ready for harvest between June and July.

-Do you need more than one to get fruit?
+Do you need more than one Stella cherry tree to get fruit?

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.